Walsa04/Python-Game/README.md

-Game code is in game.py file
+Game code is in game.py file\n
-All
+All png files are created by me and make graphic in this game